Welcome to Class 3's page!

 Our class teacher is Miss Vincent and we are lucky to be supported by Miss Bebbington (LSA).

 PE lessons: It is important that pupils have their PE kit in school at all times, as they will not be able to participate in lessons without it.
 It is advisable to have to have a pair of black or navy jogging bottoms or leggings in their PE kit, especially for the colder months.
 A pair of old trainers is also essential because the pupils will take part in a range of outdoor activities, some of which will take place on the school field.
 Long hair will need to be tied back and earrings removed for your child’s safety during PE lessons.
 Please ensure all kit is fully labelled.
-During this half term, Class 3’s PE lessons will generally take place on Tuesdays and Thursdays but we may do outdoor PE on other days depending on the weather!
+During this half term, Class 3’s PE lessons will generally take place on Mondays and Thursdays but we may do outdoor PE on other days depending on the weather!

 Home learning: Home learning will be set through a home learning menu linked to our curriculum themes.
-The menu includes English, Maths and topic based learning and will be set every time we have a new theme (roughly every 4 weeks).
+The menu includes English, Maths and topic based learning and will be set every time we have a new theme (roughly every 4 to 6 weeks).
 The menu includes activities children can do independently and activities that can be completed as a family.
 Children are expected to do one English and one Maths activity every week.
-They are also expected to complete one theme based activity by the end of that 4 week block (the date is written at the top of the home learning menu).
+They are also expected to complete one theme based activity by the end of that block (the date is written at the top of the home learning menu).
 It is expected a child in year 3 will spend a suggestion of 15-20 minutes a night on homework.

 Reading: Children should read every evening and to an adult at least once a week.
 Take time to talk about books at home as reading is so very important.
 Each child has a reading record, where they should keep a record of what they are reading.
 Please comment on your child’s progress with reading in their reading record when you have heard them read.